5/7/2025

 Jim Till

 So, yeah, thank you for the question.
-So, on the energy, yeah, you did pick it up.
-So, the primary decline was in the legacy, our acquisition business.
-So, it had energy was up roughly 50% versus prior quarter.
-And we took pricing actions as well as some pass-throughs mechanisms on energy that that's ultimately gonna flip and we'll recover that in the third quarter.
-So, I would kind of put that as timing.
+So on the energy, yeah, you did pick it up.
+So the primary decline was in the legacy acquisition business.
+So it had energy was up roughly 50% versus prior year quarter.
+And we took pricing actions as well as some pass-throughs mechanisms on energy that that's ultimately going to flip and we'll recover that in the third quarter.
+So I would kind of put that as timing.
 Again, it was a known item and it was just timing of the period.
-Regarding the volume levels, you know, it's really the home food and beverage is where I would say it was a little bit weaker than it was in previous year.
+Regarding the volume levels, it's really the home food and beverage is where I would say it was a little bit weaker than it was in previous year.
 And it's a little bit of a mixed bag in terms of what we're seeing.
-So, Kurt highlighted the consumption movements that we saw at the back half of March, as well as going into Q3, as well as the pricing actions that we're taking on some of the legacy business to figure out, the places that we wanna play and markets that we wanna serve.
-So, that was really kind of the combining factor.
+So Kurt highlighted the consumption movements that we saw at the back half of March as well as going into Q3. as well as the pricing actions that we're taking on some of the legacy business to figure out the places that we want to play and markets that we want to serve.
+So that was really kind of the combining factor.
 So, again, it's one of those where multiple factors are sort of driving the overall volumes right now.
-Overall, the division was roughly flat year over year after you include the energy, which again is primarily a timing item.
-Great.
+Overall, the division was roughly flat year over year after you exclude the energy, which, again, is primarily a timing item.

 speaker